rburgst/gatsby-source-wordpress-menus/README.md

 # Gatsby source wordpress menus

+## Description

 this is a gatsby source plugin to read wordpress menus via the REST API and make its contents available via GraphQL.
 It specifically supports WPML.
 If you are not using WPML then there are usually better ways to get at this data (e.g. via GraphQL or `gatsby-source-wordpress`).